EdwardNee/Android-Kotlin/README.md

-# Android-Kotlin: App for movies
+# Android-Kotlin: App for movie
 The project is for learning Kotlin and Android development.

 Contact: eni@edu.hse.ru